 If you’re not sure how to tell when an avocado is ripe, take a look at its color and texture.
 Ripe avocados are very dark green.
 They also should feel slightly soft when pressed.
 If the texture is too soft, your avocado may be overripe.
 If it’s too firm, that means its not ready to eat.

-If you can only find firm, green avocados, one trick to getting them to ripen faster is to place them in a brown bag with one apple.
+If you can only find firm, green avocados, one trick to getting them to ripen faster is to place them in a brown bag with an apple.
 Check on them daily to gauge their progress and make sure not to forget about them!